emkael/ergast-goodies/views/README.md

 Overview
 ========

-views are jus a bunch of SQLs with view definitions for the [Ergast](http://ergast.com/mrd/db) database dump.
+views are just a bunch of SQLs with view definitions for the [Ergast](http://ergast.com/mrd/db) database dump.

-views are part of [ergast-goodies](README.md) toolset.
+views are part of [ergast-goodies](../README.md) toolset.

 Requirements
 ============